+'''

+bcftools mpileup -O v -P Illumina -f

+'''

-samtools mpileup -v -u -P Illumina --reference ~/workshop\materials/genomics\tutorial/data/reference/U00096/U00096.fna E Coli CGATGT L001 filtered.sorted.rmdup.bam > var.raw.vcf bcftools call -c -v --ploidy 1 -0 v -o var.called.vcf var.raw.vcf
+~/workshop_materials/genomics_tutorial/data/reference/U00096/U00096.fna E Coli CGATGT L001 filtered.sorted.rmdup.bam > var.raw.vcf

 This may take 10 minutes or so and will generate a VCF file containing the raw unfiltered variant calls for each position in the genome.
-Note that we are asking samtools mpileup to generate uncompressed VCF output with the -v and -u options. -P tells samtools it is dealing with Illumina data so that it can apply to the correct model to help account for mis-calls or indels.
+Note that we are asking bcftools mpileup to generate uncompressed VCF output with the -O v option. -P tells bcftools it is dealing with Illumina data so that it can apply to the correct model to help account for mis-calls or indels.

 This output by itself is not useful to us since it contains information on each position in the genome.
-So lets use the sister package of samtools, called bcftools to call what it thinks are the variant sites:
+So let's use bcftools again to call what it thinks are the variant sites: